ModischFabrications/CutSolver/README.md

 Both `linux/amd64` and `linux/arm/v7` are currently supported, message me if you use another platform.

 You don't need to checkout this repository, I am building images and pushing them to Docker Hub.
-Download and start this container by running: `docker run [--rm -it] -p80:80 modischfabrications/cutsolver:latest`
+Download and start this container by using the provided docker-compose file or running:
+`docker run [--rm -it] -p80:80 modischfabrications/cutsolver:latest`.

-Note: Replace `latest` with a version number if you depend on this interface, I can't guarantee that nothing will ever change.
+Note: Replace `latest` with a version number if you depend on this interface, I can guarantee you that the interface will change randomly however I think is best at that moment.

 ### Local build
 1. Build and start this image using `docker-compose up`
-2. (wait a while for uvloop to build...)
+2. wait a while for uvloop to build...
+(1000s)
+3. See usage for interactions.

 ## Developing
 Feel free to contact me or make a pull-request if you want to participate in it.